zahradnik-io/youtube-scripts/Projects/ideas.md

 # Ideas

 ## JSC
-- Cloudflare Pages - my first impressions
+- Migrating to Cloudflare Pages - my first impressions
 - Listmonk - custom mailing list
 - How to publish an Arduino library
 - How to migrate from TravisCI to GitHub Actions